roc-streaming/roc-toolkit/docs/sphinx/portability/cross_compiling.rst

 Arm.com / Linaro ARMv7-A 32-bit toolchain
 =========================================

-Arm Developer Hub and Linaro project provide several `toolchains <https://www.linaro.org/downloads/>`_ for different architectures and GCC versions.

-The ``arm-linux-gnueabihf`` is a 32-bit ARMv7-A hard-float little-endian toolchain.
-It can be used with ARMv7 boards, including 32-bit Raspberry Pi and Orange Pi models.
+Arm Developer Hub and Linaro project :ref:`provide <arm_com_linaro_org>`  ``arm-linux-gnueabihf`` / ``arm-none-linux-gnueabihf`` toolchains.
+It is a 32-bit ARMv7-A hard-float little-endian toolchain that can be used with ARMv7 boards, including 32-bit Raspberry Pi and Orange Pi models.
 It also can be used with 32-bit and 64-bit ARMv8 boards running 32-bit kernels.
 It *can't* be used with ARMv6 boards, e.g. Raspberry Pi 1 or Raspberry Pi Zero.

 Here is how you can build Roc with this toolchain using `rocstreaming/toolchain-arm-linux-gnueabihf <https://hub.docker.com/r/rocstreaming/toolchain-arm-linux-gnueabihf/>`_ Docker image: